Saipreethi29/PowerBI-Portfolio/README.md

 On the next page, a metrics slicer is used.
 When one of the metric options is selected, the visualizations display trends based on that value.

 ![Procurement Dashboard](https://github.com/Saipreethi29/PowerBI-Portfolio/blob/main/Report%20with%20metrics.png)

+On the next page, a tooltip page is built, which is used as tooltip in the report page.